code-greg-42/Orbit-Oasis/README.md

 - Deadline: Wednesday, September 25th
 - UPDATE: COMPLETED 10.1

-**Phase 8: Background Music, Sound Effects, and Particle Effects** (September 25th - October 9th)
+**Phase 8: Background Music, Sound Effects, and Particle Effects** (September 25th - October 23rd)
 - Add and integrate background music, sound effects, and particle effects into the game.
-- Deadline: Wednesday, October 9th
+- Deadline: Wednesday, October 23rd
 - UPDATE: CURRENT

-**Phase 9: Testing and Bug Fixing** (October 9th - October 16th)
+**Phase 9: Testing and Bug Fixing** (October 23rd - October 24th)
 - Conduct thorough self-testing to ensure the game runs smoothly and is free of major bugs.
-- Left only a short amount of time for this because it is being tested as it's being built, and the major tests will be done by family and friends after release.
+- Left only a short amount of time for this because testing and bug fixing is happening throughout the other phases.
-- Deadline: Wednesday, October 16th
+- Deadline: Thursday, October 24th

-**Phase 10: Release** (October 16th)
+**Phase 10: Release** (October 25th)
 - Prepare and release the game on Steam or itch.io.
 - Allow friends and family to play and provide feedback.
-- Deadline: Wednesday, October 16th
+- Deadline: Friday, October 25th

 ---

 ## 7. Deadline

-- Total Project Duration: 18 weeks
+- Total Project Duration: 19 weeks
-- Final Deadline: Wednesday, October 16th
+- Final Deadline: Wednesday, October 25th